charlierdm/CV/README.md

 ##### Technologies used

-* JavaScript / Jasmine
+* JavaScript / Jasmine / React Native

 * Ruby / Sinatra / Ruby on Rails / RSpec

-* HTML / CSS

-* React Native

 ###### Skills Developed

-* OOP, TDD, MVC, DDD
+* OOP, TDD, MVC, DDD, Design Philosophy.

-* Agile and team based working
+* Agile and team based working.

-* Problem solving

-* Attention to detail
+* Problem solving, Attention to detail and debugging.

-* Debugging

-* Design philosophy

 #### TEFL 140 Hour Teaching Program (September ‘17 to October ‘17)

 - Qualified to teach English as a foreign language.

-#### London South Bank University (September ‘10 to October ‘13)
+#### London South Bank University - Bachelors Degree in Multimedia Journalism - 2:1 - (September ‘10 to October ‘13)

-- Bachelors Degree in Multimedia Journalism

-- 2:1

 - Writing for several online music publications during the course.

 # Hobbies and interests

-- Music maker / Record lover and purveyor:  I love to record and create sounds within my laptop, as well as spend time finding and listening to records.

-- Reader:  I love to read and learn from a wide selection of topics.
-I'm currently enjoying: 'Winston Churchill's Afternoon Nap: A Wide-Awake Inquiry into the Human Nature of Time'.

-- Writer: I enjoy writing personally and, in some cases, professionally.
-Here are examples of my written work for London based music outlet ['The Ransom Note'.](https://www.theransomnote.com/author/charlie-davis-miller/)
+- Writer: As a music maker/lover, I write for music related publications.
+Here are several examples of my written work for London based outlet ['The Ransom Note'.](https://www.theransomnote.com/author/charlie-davis-miller/)

 - Health & Fitness: I relish being challenged.
 I’ve ran a half Marathon for charity and spent many weekends touring mountains in South Korea by bike.
 I look after myself as I think interconnectedness is a very important part of life.
 By taking good care of myself, I can be a better friend, colleague and family member.